 - (1) Section 171 of the Local Government Code which requires councilmembers and certain officers to file an affidavit disclosing a substantial interest in a business or property that would be beneficially affected by a decision of the city council and thereafter abstaining from participation in discussion and voting on the matter.
-Once the disclosure is made the city official is to remove themselves from the meeting area to ensure their presence does not hinder the discussion of the item or influence the vote. - (2) Section 176 of the Local Government Code which requires city council members and the city manager to file a conflicts disclosure statement disclosing any business relationship with a person or business doing business with the city or being considered by the city for a business relationship. - (3) Section 176.003(a)(2)(B) of the Local Government Code which requires the disclosure of gifts of an aggregate value of more than \$250.00 in the twelve (12) month period preceding a transaction described in section 176, other than gifts of food, lodging, transportation, or entertainment accepted as a guest. - (4) Sections 553.001-553.003 of the Government Code which requires the filing of an affidavit before the date the city will acquire a property in which public servants have a legal or equitable interest. - (5) City employees shall disclose potential conflicts of interest to their supervisor and avoid participation in the handling of matters wherein employees have a personal interest.

-(6) In order to assure their independence and impartiality on behalf of the public good, city officials and employees are prohibited from using their positions to influence government decisions in which they have a personal interest.
+Once the disclosure is made the city official is to remove themselves from the meeting area to ensure their presence does not hinder the discussion of the item or influence the vote. - (2) Section 176 of the Local Government Code which requires city council members and the city manager to file a conflicts disclosure statement disclosing any business relationship with a person or business doing business with the city or being considered by the city for a business relationship. - (3) Section 176.003(a)(2)(B) of the Local Government Code which requires the disclosure of gifts of an aggregate value of more than \$250.00 in the twelve (12) month period preceding a transaction described in section 176, other than gifts of food, lodging, transportation, or entertainment accepted as a guest. - (4) Sections 553.001-553.003 of the Government Code which requires the filing of an affidavit before the date the city will acquire a property in which public servants have a legal or equitable interest. - (5) City employees shall disclose potential conflicts of interest to their supervisor and avoid participation in the handling of matters wherein employees have a personal interest. - (6) In order to assure their independence and impartiality on behalf of the public good, city officials and employees are prohibited from using their positions to influence government decisions in which they have a personal interest.

-Sec.
-9.511 Corruption
+§ 9.511.
+Corruption.

 City officials and employees shall familiarize themselves and abide by the Penal Code mandates concerning corruption, including specifically section 36.02 prohibiting bribes, section 36.08(d) prohibiting illegal benefits, section 36.09 prohibiting receipt of prohibited gifts, section 39.02 concerning abuse of official capacity and section 39.06(a) concerning misuse of official information.
 (Penal Code section 36.10 provides the exceptions to 36.08 and 36.09.)

-Sec.
-9.512 Political Advocacy
+(Ordinance 2020-25 adopted 11/16/20)

+§ 9.512.
+Political Advocacy.

-- (a) City officials and employees shall not utilize the city's name or logo for purposes of endorsing any political candidate or business.
+(a) City officials and employees shall not utilize the city's name or logo for purposes of endorsing any political candidate or business.
 City employees shall not engage in electioneering while on the job.
-Electioneering means working for the election of a candidate to political office. - (b) City employees shall not be appointed or retained on the basis of their political support or activities.
+Electioneering means working for the election of a candidate to political office.

+- (b) City employees shall not be appointed or retained on the basis of their political support or activities.
 Employees shall not engage in political activities relating to a campaign for elective office while in uniform or on active duty.
 Employees elected to city offices shall be required to resign their employment upon acceptance of the office. - (c) City employees are prohibited from using their municipal title or position in any advertisement or endorsement of products, persons or activities, without exclusive authorization by the city council.

-Sec.
-9.513 Confidential Information
+§ 9.513.
+Confidential Information.

 City officials and employees shall respect the confidentiality of information concerning city property, personnel or proceedings of the city.
 They shall neither disclose confidential information without proper legal authorization, nor use such information to advance their personal interests.
+(Ordinance 2020-25 adopted 11/16/20)

-Sec.
-9.514 Use of Public Resources
+§ 9.514.
+Use of Public Resources.

 City officials and employees shall not use public resources generally unavailable to the public, such as city staff time, equipment, supplies or facilities, for private gain or personal purposes.
+(Ordinance 2020-25 adopted 11/16/20)

-Sec.
-9.515 Representation of Private Interests
+§ 9.515.
+Representation of Private Interests.